FelixBer/FindFunc/README.md

 * Rules can be edited by double-clicking the Data column
 * Rules can be inverted (negative match) by double-clicking the invert-match column
 * Rules can be enabled/disabled by double-clicking the enabled-column
+* Tabs can be renamed by double-clicking them
 * Sorting is supported both for Rule-List and Result-List
 * Double-click Result item to jump to it in IDA
   * function name: jump to function start